AdaCore/gnatstudio/docs/users_guide/tools.rst

     :ref:`Bookmarks`.

   *Call Trees*
-    Open a tree view of function callers and callees.
-See also
+    Open a tree view of displaying function callers and callees.
+See also :ref:`Call_Graph`.

-    :ref:`Call_Graph`.

   *Clipboard*